HUZAIFA-TARIQ/DigitalClock-TinyTapeout/README.md

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.

-**Project Description:**

-Title: "Digital Clock Design Using Verilog and Time Division Multiplexing"
+# Language Learning Model based Digital Clock Using Time Division Multiplexing

 Overview:
 This project aims to design a digital clock using Verilog HDL (Hardware Description Language) and implement it on a Field Programmable Gate Array (FPGA) board prior to submission for fabrication of its ASIC through Efabless' TinyTapeout shuttle 6 .
 The digital clock will display hours, minutes, and seconds on a 7-segment display using time division multiplexing technique.
 It leverages the capabilities of a language learning model like ChatGPT to generate the Verilog code for the clock module.
 Additionally, the project adheres to pinout constraints, ensuring compatibility with FPGA boards having limited pin availability.